RuoyuChen10/Facial_Attributes_Obfuscation/README.md

 Please align all your face images before.
 If you want to use vggface net, try `mode=vggface`, if you want to use arcface net, try `mode=arcface`.
 See [tutorial_facealignment.ipynb](tutorial_facealignment.ipynb).

-Please refer to the manual of StarGAN v2 for installation environment
+Please refer to the manual of [StarGAN](https://github.com/yunjey/StarGAN) for installation environment

 ## 🗝️ Stage 1, Identity-aware region discovery